GNouchi/portfolio_codebase/README.md

+# Portfolio
-# portfolio Deployed to <a href="https://gnouchi.github.io/portfolio/"> gnouchi.github.io/portfolio/ </a>
+Deployed to <a href="https://gnouchi.github.io/portfolio/"> gnouchi.github.io/portfolio/ </a>

 Short Term
 <li> Fix Material Icons dependency which is broken and replace FA-Icons with Material Icons </li>